YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

 | 2     | Float            |
 | 3     | Invalid / unused |

-After the type array the stream is aligned (to 4 bytes).
+After the type array the stream is aligned (to 4 bytes) with forward null padding.
 Note that here:
 * String is an offset into the Entry String Table (negative = null string).
   * Strings in the Entry String Table are encoded with CP932/UTF-8 depending on the encoding byte in the footer.
 * Integer is a signed 32-bit/64-bit integer.
 * Float is an IEEE-754 single/double precision float.

 # Entry Values
-Whether values are 32-bit or 64-bit depends on the file - although this can be detected automatically by checking both possibilities and seeing which fits without exceeding offsets.
+Whether values are 32-bit or 64-bit depends on the file.
+It is unknown where - or if - the format explicitly states value width.
+Parsers must detect whether values are 32-bit or 64-bit by attempting parsing and verifying section bounds.
 This has no effect on strings but affects the Integer and Float types as mentioned above.

 # Entry String Table